amitshekhariitbhu/MVVM-Architecture-Android/README.md

 [Check out MindOrks awesome open source projects here](https://mindorks.com/open-source-projects)

-# MVP template
+# MVVM template

 When we follow any architecture pattern like MVP, MVVM, MVP clean, we always come across a small but repetitive task to create basic files like Android Activity, Presenter, View, Api models and then writing boiler plate code.
 This usually takes 1-2 hours for each single screen.
 To ease out work and save time We have created an automated template which will do above work in less than 20 seconds.

 ### How to Install

-Find the template/MVPActivity folder under root directory of android-mvp-architecture app.
-Paste the MVPActivity folder at below location.
+Find the template/MVVMActivity folder under root directory of android-mvvm-architecture app.
+Paste the MVVMActivity folder at below location.
 1. Windows - C:\Program Files\Android\Android Studio\plugins\android\lib\templates\activities
 2. Mac - /Applications/Android/Studio.app/Contents/plugins/android/lib/templates/activities